AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates

-Predicates can be represented as static methods, for example static extension methods on a type `Vocabulary`, which receive a number of strongly-typed inputs and return expressions for functions which receive knowledgebases and return Booleans.
+Predicates can be represented as static methods, for example static extension methods on a type `Vocabulary`.
+Predicates receive a number of strongly-typed inputs and return expressions for functions which receive knowledgebases and return Booleans.

 ```cs
 namespace Example